 49th Bomb Squadron

-United States Army Air Force in Italy
+United States Army Air Forces during WWII in Italy

 Mission 150 to Steyr, Austria Aircraft Factory Feb.
 24, 1944 pure HELL!!!!!!
-The 49th

-Squadron lost all seven planes.
+The 49th Squadron lost all seven planes.
 The Group loss totaled 14 planes, 27 KIA, 113 POW.
+A real blow for the 2nd Bomb Group.

 in our book "Defenders of Liberty"